ImranNust/DiabeticRetinoPathyDetection/README.md

-# DiabeticRetinoPathyDetection
+# A Unified Technique for Entropy Enhancement Based Diabetic Retinopathy Detection Using Hybrid Neural Network

-This repository contains the code and details of our project for diabetic retinopathy detection using deep learning architectures.
+This repository contains the code and details of our research article  **_"A Unified Technique for Entropy Enhancement Based Diabetic Retinopathy Detection Using Hybrid Neural Network,"_** accepted for publication in the _Computers in Biology and Medicine Journal_.

 <hr/>